Skip to Main Content

 • Successfully defended two municipal agencies and one of its officers in a federal civil-rights action arising out of the declaration that multi-story dwelling in a college town was not up to the local housing code and therefore unsuitable for use as a college fraternity.
 Following a six-week trial, the jury in the US District Court for the Northern District of New York returned a verdict in favor of the clients despite the fact the former owners of the home were found liable for fraud.
 The Second Circuit affirmed the verdict in all respects.

-• Successfully defended a client was accused of legal malpractice arising out of his representation of an accused in a criminal case.
+• Successfully defended a client accused of legal malpractice arising out of his representation of an accused in a criminal case.
 Under NY law, a former client of an attorney who was convicted in a criminal case cannot claim legal malpractice against the attorney without first establishing actual innocence.
 The incarcerated former client made no claim or showing of innocence, and therefore, summary judgment was obtained for our client.

 • Successfully defended a manufacturer of folding ladders in a claim by an insurance-company claims adjuster that the ladder failed, causing him to fall and sustain personal injuries.
 Relying upon expert testimony from a wood materials and ladder expert, convinced the jury that the ladder was not defective and the sole cause of the fall and injury was the negligence of the plaintiff.
 The jury returned a verdict of ‘no cause for action’ following a four-day trial.